McGregorWwww/UCTransNet/README.md

-This repo is the official implementation of ["UCTransNet: Rethinking the Skip Connections in U-Net from a Channel-wise Perspective with Transformer"](https://arxiv.org/abs/2109.04335) which is accpted at AAAI2022.
+This repo is the official implementation of ["UCTransNet: Rethinking the Skip Connections in U-Net from a Channel-wise Perspective with Transformer"](https://arxiv.org/abs/2109.04335) which is accepted at AAAI2022.

 ![framework](https://github.com/McGregorWwww/UCTransNet/blob/main/docs/Framework.jpg)